Friday, May 13, 2011

 Dire Straits - Brothers in Arms

 The first side of the album starts off with "So Far Away".
-It was actually the third single released in most of the world in 1985 but was not released in the US until 1986.
+It was actually the third single released in most of the world in 1985 but was not released in the US until 1986 where it peaked at number 19.
 Mark Knopfler and John Illsley are excellent guitarists and this song has some of their finest work.
 It is simply amazing.

 "Money for Nothing" is up next.
 It was the first single from the album and reached number 1 on the US charts (and number 4 in the band's native UK).
 The video for this song was one of the most played music videos on MTV during the time the network actually showed videos.
 The vocal hook "I want my MTV" as delivered by Sting certainly didn't hurt in that department.
 The song won the Grammy for Best Rock Performance by a Duo or Group in 1985.
 Four years later, Weird Al Yankovic did a parody of it called “Money for Nothing/Beverly Hillbillies” with Knopfler and Guy Fletcher playing instruments on it.

 The guitar riff is one of the classics from the 80’s.
 It plays through out the eight and half minute song, making an indelible mark on your subconscious.
 The lyrics make a statement about the music industry with commentary on the newly growing video aspect of the business.